monarch-initiative/SEPO-ontology/README.md

 3. **Supporting Tools:** A suite of tools supporting metadata curation, ontology creation, data integration, and evidence-based evaluation of scientific claims.

 Plans for developing such a Framework are further described here [7].

+SEPIO is an open source ontology, implemented in OWL2 under a [Creative Commons 3.0 BY-SA license](https://creativecommons.org/licenses/by-sa/2.0/).

 ## References

 1. Real Data Examples pages